feathersjs/feathers/index.md

 ## Persisting to MongoDB

-Our CRUD Todo functionality implemented in the service is very common and doesn't have to be implemented form scratch every time.
+Our CRUD Todo functionality implemented in the service is very common and doesn't have to be implemented from scratch every time.
 In fact, this is almost exactly what is being provided already in the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.
 Luckily we don't have to stop at storing everything in-memory.
 For the popular NoSQL database [MongoDB](http://mongodb.org) , for example, there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module and if you need more ORM-like functionality through [Mongoose](http://mongoosejs.com/) you can also use [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).

 > `npm install feathers-mongodb`